Yellastro2/ImageGenAPI/replit.md

 # Overview

-A Flask-based web application that provides a REST API for both image and text generation using OpenAI's APIs.
-The application features a simple web interface with comprehensive API documentation and two main endpoints: one for DALL-E image generation and another for GPT text generation.
+A Flask-based web application that provides a REST API for image generation, text generation, and image analysis using OpenAI's APIs.
+The application features a simple web interface with comprehensive API documentation and supports DALL-E 3 image generation, GPT text generation, and GPT-4o Vision for image analysis.
 Built with a minimalist architecture focusing on ease of use and integration, with optional proxy support for OpenAI requests.

 # User Preferences